Quantum simulation of weak-field light-matter interactions: Simulation through response functions

+with $\bar{\mathcal{L}}$ expressions defined similarly to the continuum mode case (\eg $\bar{\mathcal{L}}^{ \rm sm}_-(t,t')=\bar{G}_0^{\rm sm}(t-t')\gamma(t')\expn{i\omega_0t'}\sop{\hat{L}}{\iop}$).
 We can now compare Eq.\eqref{eq:vector_ev} and Eq.\eqref{eq:s_ev}, and find two essential differences.
-Firstly, the series in the continuum mode case, Eq. (\ref{eq:vector_ev}), cuts off after (spontaneous) emission, but continues with an infinite number of coherent absorption/emission cycles in the single mode case, Eq. (\ref{eq:s_ev}).
+Firstly, the series in the continuum mode case, Eq. \eqref{eq:vector_ev}, cuts off after (spontaneous) emission, but continues with an infinite number of coherent absorption/emission cycles in the single mode case, Eq. \eqref{eq:s_ev}.
 Unlike in the continuum case, an excitation emitted into the stationary mode can be reabsorbed by the matter system.
-A second, related, difference is that in the continuum case, the light-matter interaction leads to a decoherent effect captured by the terms $\bar{A}_L$ and the first term in the definition of $\bar{F}_{\hat{dB}}(t)$.
-The effect of these can be mimicked by the added incoherent term $\hat{Y}$ in Eq. (\ref{eq:s_ev}), but not in a completely straightforward manner since while $\hat{Y}$ must be a local operator (due to the constraints of the experiment), $\hat{L}$ is not.
-We shall deal with both of these issues in turn, and show how simulation of relevant continuum dynamics can still be achieved with the stationary mode system.
+A second, related, difference is that in the continuum case, the light-matter interaction leads to a decoherent effect captured by the real terms in the argument of $\bar{G}^0$ and the second term in the definition of $\bar{F}_{\hat{dB}}(t)$, whereas in the single mode case decoherent effects are generated by the added term $\hat{Y}$.

+Thus, in order to reproduce the continuum mode case with the single mode system, we must suppress the additional terms of Eq. \eqref{eq:s_ev} and set $\hat{Y}=\hat{L}$.
+Unfortunately, neither of these tasks is straightforward to carry out.
+For the first, the absorption/reemission dynamics of the single mode case are inherent in the system.
+For the second, since $\hat{Y}$ is engineered via an off-resonant drive between the relevant internal states of the ions and higher lying state(s) with short lifetimes, or through other dissipative mechanisms \cite{Barreiro_Blatt_2011}, it must be a local operator, unlike $\hat{L}$, which couples multiple ions to the field.
+We shall deal with both of these issues in turn, and show how simulation of relevant continuum dynamics can still be achieved with the single mode system.